True Odds and House Edge Calculation

 House Edge Conclusion

 In this specific case the house edge is extremely big.
-Still and all the other games are not bad at all, for instance roulette 2.7% (or 1.35% in case of even odds), craps 1.4%.
+Still and all other casino games are not bad at all, for instance Roulette gives the house 2.7% edge (or 1.35% in case of even-money bets), Craps 1.4% only.
 However this example is a great illustration of the importance of the knowledge of the true odds in various casino games and their wagers.